dotnet/docs-maui/docs/user-interface/handlers/create.md

 The `CommandMapper` is a `Dictionary` whose key is a `string` and whose value is a generic `Action`.
 The `string` represents the cross-platform control's command name, and the `Action` represents a `static` method that requires the handler, cross-platform control, and optional data as arguments.
 For example, the signature of the `MapPlayRequested` method is `public static void MapPlayRequested(VideoHandler handler, Video video, object? args)`.

 Each platform handler must provide implementations of the Actions, which manipulate the native view APIs.
 This ensures that when a command is sent from the cross-platform control, the underlying native view will be manipulated as required.
 The advantage of this approach is that it removes the need for native views to subscribe to and unsubscribe from cross-platform control events.
-In addition, it allows for easy customisation because the command mapper can be modified by cross-platform control consumers without subclassing.
+In addition, it allows for easy customization because the command mapper can be modified by cross-platform control consumers without subclassing.

 ## Create the platform controls